Wollongong Lions

-Illawarra Lions is an Australian rules football club competing in the Sydney AFL league and based out of Wollongong.
-The club was formerly known as Wollongong Lions, but changed their name in 2011 in response to their designated pathway area being further afield than merely the city of Wollongong.
+Wollongong Lions is an Australian rules football club based out of Wollongong.
+It fields senior men's team in the AFL South Coast competition and a senior women's team in the AFL South Coast Women's team.

 They play their home games at North Dalton Park in Towradgi, and following the installation of lighting during the summer of 2006–07 the club hosted 3 night matches during the 2007 season which attracted encouraging crowds.